MahashwetaPatra/Financial-Modeling-Renewable-Energy/README.md

 PCA_ExtremeScenarioAsset.m shows the extreme scenario by running the function PCA_ExtremeScenario.m and PCA_ExtremeScenario4.m

 PCA_ExtremeScenarioAllAsset.m calls the function PCA_ExtremeScenarioWind.m and PCA_ExtremeScenarioSolar.m and check number of extreme scenarios for all assets and make distribution.

+**RTS Simulation**

+RTSPCA.m Calls all the wind/solar asset and the aggregated asset, from a day and for that assets Run the core PCA analysis on RTS scenarios (to double-check that we get the same patterns as for NREL-SRP output)